 This paper extends existing methods for CEA (Willan et al., 2003; Nixon and Thompson, 2005), by providing IV approaches for obtaining causal cost-effectiveness estimates for RCTs with non-compliance.
-The methods developed here however are applicable to other settings with multivariate continuous outcomes more generally, for example RCTs in education, with different measures of attainment being combined into an overall score.
-To help dissemination, we provide code in the Supplementary File.
+The methods that were developed here, however, are applicable to other settings with multivariate continuous outcomes more generally, e.g. RCTs in education, with different measures of attainment being combined into an overall score.
+To help dissemination, code is available from http://wileyonlinelibrary.com/journal/rss-datasets.

-We proposed exploiting existing 3sls methods and also considered IV Bayesian models, which are extensions of previously proposed approaches for univariate continuous outcomes.
-Burgess and Thompson (2012) found the BFL was median unbiased and gave CI coverage close to nominal levels, albeit with wider CIs than least-squares methods.
-Their 'unadjusted Bayesian' method, similar to our uBN approach, assumes that the error term for the model of treatment received on treatment allocated is uncorrelated with the error from the outcome models.
+We proposed exploiting existing three-stage least squares methods and also considered IV Bayesian models, which are extensions of previously proposed approaches for univariate continuous outcomes.
+Burgess and Thompson (2012) found that the BFL was median unbiased and gave CI coverage that was close to nominal levels, albeit with wider CIs than least squares methods.
+Their 'unadjusted Bayesian' method, which is similar to our uBN approach, assumes that the error term for the model of treatment received on treatment allocated is uncorrelated with the error from the outcome models.
 This results in bias and affects the CI coverage.
 Our simulation study shows that, in a setting with multivariate outcomes, the bias can be substantial.
-A potential solution to this could be using priors for the error terms that reflect the dependency of the error terms explicitly.
-For example, Rossi et al. (2012) propose using a prior for the errors that explicitly depends on the coefficient $\beta{1,0}$ , the effect of treatment allocation on treatment received, in equation (8).
-Kleibergen and Zivot (2003) propose priors that also reflect this dependency explicitly, and replicate better the properties of the 2sls.
-This is known as the "Bayesian two-stage approach".
+A potential solution to this could be to use priors for the error terms that reflect the dependence of the error terms explicitly.
+For example, Rossi et al. (2012) proposed a prior for the errors that explicitly depends on the coefficient $\beta{1,0}$, the effect of treatment allocation on treatment received, in equation (8).
+Kleibergen and Zivot (2003) proposed priors that also reflect this dependence explicitly and replicate better the properties of the two-stage least squares.
+This is known as the 'Bayesian two-stage approach'.

-The results of our simulations show that applying 2sls separately to the univariate outcomes leads to inaccurate 95% CI around the INB, even with moderate levels of correlation between costs and outcomes ( $\pm 0.4$ ).
-Across all the settings considered, the 3sls approach resulted in low levels of bias for the INB and unlike 2sls, provided CI coverage close to nominal levels.
-BFL performed well with large sample sizes, but produced standard deviations which were too large when the sample size was small, as can be seen from the over-coverage, with wide CIs.
+The results of our simulations show that applying two-stage least squares separately to the univariate outcomes leads to inaccurate 95% CIs around INB, even with moderate levels of correlation between costs and outcomes (±0.4).
+Across all the settings considered, the three-stage least squares approach resulted in low levels of bias for INB and, unlike two-stage least squares, provided CI coverage that was close to nominal levels.
+BFL performed well with large sample sizes but produced standard deviations which were too large when the sample size was small, as can be seen from the overcoverage, with wide CIs.

-The REFLUX study illustrated a common concern in CEA, in that the levels of noncompliance in the RCT were different, in this case higher, to those in routine practice.
-The CACEs presented provide the policy-maker with an estimate of what the relative cost-effectiveness would be if all the RCT participants had complied with their assigned treatment, which is complementary to the ITT estimate.
-Since we judged the IV assumptions for identification likely to hold in this case-study, we conclude that either 3sls or BFL provide valid inferences for the CACE of INB.
-The re-analysis of the REFLUX case study also provided the opportunity to investigate the sensitivity to the choice of priors in practice.
-Here we found that our choice of weakly informative priors, which were relatively flat in the region where the values of the parameters were anticipated to be, together with samples of at least size 100, had minimal influence on the posterior estimates.
-We repeated the analysis using different vague priors for the parameters of interests and the corresponding results were not materially changed.
+The REFLUX study illustrated a common concern in CEA, in that the levels of non-compliance in the RCT were different, in this case higher, from those in routine practice.
+The CACEs presented provide the policy maker with an estimate of what the relative cost-effectiveness would be if all the RCT participants had complied with their assigned treatment, which is complementary to the ITT estimate.
+Since we judged the IV assumptions for identification likely to hold in this case-study, we conclude that either three-stage least squares or BFL provide valid inferences for the CACE of INB.
+The reanalysis of the REFLUX case-study also provided the opportunity to investigate the sensitivity to the choice of priors in practice.
+Here we found that our choice of weakly informative priors, which were relatively flat in the region where the values of the parameters were expected to be, together with samples of at least size 100, had minimal influence on the posterior estimates.
+We repeated the analysis using different vague priors for the parameters of interest and the corresponding results were not materially changed.